scode/docs/src/donuts_labs_battery/evidence_drip_feed.md

 # Evidence drip feed

+## April 15 2026

+- Slightly active cooling (fans) in the Verge.
+- Finally stated explicitly that the charging speed is limited in the bike due to not having a liquid cooled design.
+  Also claiming < 5 min in a typical car with liquid cooling design.
+(No new evidence.)
+- Claims "very little degradation" across motorcycle life span even every charge at 5C.

 ## April 1 2026 - Interview (AKA "we love trolling you all")

 Well at least he acknowleged they've been "teasing" :P